 Leopold Strobl

 Leopold Strobl has always been an artist, from his earliest days in school.
-For over thirty-five years, he has dedicated his life exclusively to the making of his art and spent twelve years working at the open studios at the Gugging Center near Vienna.
+For over thirty-five years, he has dedicated his life exclusively to the making of his art and spent twelve years working in the open studios of the Gugging Center near Vienna.

 Today, Leopold Strobl is married and lives in Lower Austria.
 “I have to do it day and night… paint the green of the sky,” he affirms when asked how he feels while making his drawings.